Positronic-Robotics/website/content/blog/introducing-pos3.md

 **The Killer Feature:** It allows you to feed data from S3 into **any third-party code** (like Pandas, OpenCV, PyTorch) or legacy scripts that only understand local files.
 You don't need to rewrite all your I/O code to support `boto3` or `s3fs`!

+### Why We Built It

+We built `pos3` because we hit a wall while automating training and inference pipelines for our robotics models.
+We had dozens of scripts and standard tools that expected local files, and rewriting them all to use S3 APIs was a non-starter.

+Now, `pos3` is a staple in our stack.
+You can find it used [throughout the Positronic codebase](https://github.com/Positronic-Robotics/positronic/search?q=pos3) to seamlessly bridge cloud storage with our runtime.

 ### The Problem

 In ML workflows, we often have tools that expect local paths: